-Calculating your startup costs is crucial when it comes to growing your small business.
+Calculating your startup costs is crucial when it comes to launching your small business.

 Here’s how to create a startup costs checklist, estimate your startup expenses, finance these costs and use them to claim business-tax deductions.

-To calculate the expenses of growing your new company, start by creating a small business startup costs checklist.
+To calculate the expenses of the startup stage of business growth, start by creating a small business startup costs checklist.
 This gives you a list of categories you can use to organize your bookkeeping and your tax reporting.

 A comprehensive list of expenses should include both fixed and variable costs.

-Exact expense categories will vary from one business model to another, but certain expenses are typical for most companies.
+The exact expense required for starting a business will vary from one business model to another, but certain expenses are typical for most companies.
 Common startup costs include:

 - Incorporation fees: These need to be filed with your state of incorporation.